 On Saturday morning while casually strolling through my new neighborhood, Bay Ridge, I counted 20 national flags in a half mile radius and in the afternoon shopping on 5th Avenue, Manhattan, I realized that my morning tally was modest in comparison.
 What I found most amusing were the peculiar places the flags reside: hair salons, car dealerships, restaurants, convenience stores, townhouses, boutiques, and even subway trains.

-The presence of a flag, despite personal intention, belief or thought, communicates to others that one waves the flag as if one understands your nation, as if you support everything the flag stands for.
+The presence of a flag, despite personal intention, belief, or thought, communicates to others that one waves the flag as if one understands your nation, as if you support everything the flag stands for.
 The flag symbolizes patriotism and from an outsider’s perspective signifies a pledge of allegiance to everything the flag represents.
-Back in South Africa whenever I saw the American flag I thought of American nationalism, unity and power.
-With the current political climate in America the flag’s narrative toward me has changed, it currently communicates distress, uncertainty and disjointedness.
-This example clearly illustrates that flags speak for themselves and communicate about us indirectly, whether we are aware of it or not.
+Back in South Africa, whenever I saw the American flag I thought of American nationalism, unity, and power.
+With the current political climate in America, the flag’s narrative toward me has changed, it currently communicates distress, uncertainty, and disjointedness.
+Flags speak for themselves and communicate about us indirectly, whether we are aware of it or not.
 Perhaps this explains why I am confused about the placement of the American flag at the above mentioned unusual locations.
 There seems to be a disconnect between the intent of the flag and its chosen settings.